 Businesses participate in Health Links because they see the value in improving the health, safety, and well-being of their employees.

 You can see the full list of benefits online here.

 What do I need to know before taking the assessment?

 We encourage all businesses interested in joining our network to review the checklist available online here to understand the criteria for each certification level.
 All organizations that take the assessment are considered part of the Health Links Healthy Business Network and receive support regardless of whether they meet the certification criteria.
 There is a small fee associated with the assessment depending on the size of your businesses.

 The Health Links assessment only costs $90, $180, or $360 annually, depending on the size of your business.
 Payment is due at the time you submit your application and we accept all major credit cards.
 This fee is paid each time a business completes the assessment, which is typically once per year.

-How can I spread the word about getting recognized?
+How can I spread the word that my organization was recognized?